mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Model parameter tuning

-The model used an adam optimizer, however, I did use a start learning of 0.001.
+The model used an adam optimizer.
+I manually set a start learning of 0.001.
 In addition, when fine-tuning successful models, I found it useful to reset the the start learning rate to 0.001 to avoid overfitting.

-I used 10 epochs for the initial model and 4 epochs for refined versions.
+I started of with 10 epochs to reach a model that does a pretty decent job.
+Starting from there, I refined it by providing additional training data in tricky situations.
+I followed this strategy in the non-cropped version for a long time: starting from a good model and then incrementally refining it with additional training data seems to work well.

 I played around with batch sizes as well and found that the largest number I tried (512) achieved significant better results.

 I used 33% of all data as validation data.

 I tried a couple of additional cropping layers and fully connected layers, but did not find this useful.
-The Nvidia architecture is already highly tuned for this task.
+The Nvidia architecture is already highly tuned for its purpose.
 The dropout of 0.5 that I added seemed better than other values I tried.

 #### 4. Appropriate training data

 I used the data provided by Udacity, in addition to lots of self-created training data that I recorded from the simulator.
-I initially tried without the Udacity data, but I think my driving skills in the simulator are not that smooth :) -- though I used a PS4 controller. f
+I initially tried without the Udacity data, but I think my driving skills in the simulator are not that smooth :) -- though I used a PS4 controller.

 The additional data that I very cautiously generated was some "recovery driving", half a track all the way till tricky bend number 2 and around 10K images of tricky situations.
 These situations include bend 1, the bridge, bend 2 and bend 4, as well as some situations steering away from the borders of the road.
 Here is an overview: